Cities2Modding/FirstPersonCamera/README.md

 ## License
 This project is licensed under the GNU General Public License v2 (GPLv2).
 See the [LICENSE](LICENSE) file for details.

+## Notes
+The follow mode is experimental and at the moment will not move perfectly in sync with fast moving vehicles.
+This is something I will look to resolve in the future.

 ## Support
 For support, questions, or feedback, please open an issue in the [Issues](https://github.com/Cities2Modding/FirstPersonCamera/issues) section.